hhucn/dbas/docs/installation.rst

 Makefile
 ========
-List of all commands of our makefile.
+List of all commands of our Makefile.

 * make init_postgres
     Creates a user for postgres as well as both databases (discussion and news).